Originate/exosphere/documentation/configuration_files/application.md

     location: # relative path to the service source
     docker-image: # docker image of the service source

-# array of directory names, each of which is copied into every other service
+# array of directory names, each of which is copied into every service
 shared:
 ```